-Baby’s can ‘smell’ in the womb from about 28 weeks onwards – they can smell the different scents their Mum breathes in as they travel through the Mum’s blood stream to the baby via the placenta and pass into the amniotic fluid (waters).
+Baby’s can ‘smell’ in the womb from about 28 weeks onwards.
+They can smell the different scents their mum breathes in as they travel through mum’s blood stream via the placenta and pass into the amniotic fluid (waters).
 Science has shown that babies react to familiar smells as soon as they are born.

-Babies start to move their head and neck from about 10 weeks into pregnancy and Mum’s start to feel them moving from around 18 weeks of pregnancy.
-This is often later in first pregnancies (because you don’t know what to expect) and can depend on the position of your placenta – if the placenta is at the front you may feel less.
+Babies start to move their head and neck from about 10 weeks into pregnancy and you might start to feel them moving from around 18 weeks of pregnancy.
+This is often later in first pregnancies (because you don’t know what to expect) and can depend on the position of your placenta – if the placenta is at the front you may feel less movement.

-The kicking and wriggling helps increases bone strength and develops muscles.
+The kicking and wriggling helps increase bone strength and develops muscles.

 Some recent research from scientists at Imperial College London showed from 20 to 30 weeks gestation an unborn baby’s kick strength nearly doubles.

 What is very important is that you get used to what is the normal movement pattern for your baby and get advice from your midwifery team if you notice any difference or feel worried.
 There is more information on this from the NHS *here*.

 At around 5 – 8 weeks of gestation your baby is the size of a cherry – it continues to grow until it is about the size of a watermelon at around 40 weeks.

 The professionals caring for you throughout your pregnancy will keep a close eye on how well your baby is growing as the weeks go by.
 They do this by sometimes using scans and by measuring your uterus at appointments from about 24 weeks.